cheerful/freckle-apidocs/content/v1/index.md

 ## Response codes and error handling

-A call to the API can result in one of five different outcomes:
+A call to the API can result in one of six different outcomes:

 * Everything works fine—a HTTP status code in the 200 range is returned;
   for reads and updates **`200 OK`** and for newly created resources **`201 Created`**